agarsev/quevedo/docs/cli.md

   controlled in the configuration file.

-  Since the goal of this process is to perform data augmentation for training, only graphemes in the "train" group will be used.
+  Since the goal of this process is to perform data augmentation for training, only graphemes in "train" folds will be used.
+Generated logograms will have the first fold use for training set as their fold.

 Options:
   -f, --from TEXT  Grapheme subset to use